josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 ### Query Objects

-While these are not classes you will build yourself, your application code will make extensive use of the [/orm/query-builder](orm/query-builder.md) which is central to the new ORM.
+While these are not classes you will build yourself, your application code will make extensive use of the [Query Builder](../orm/query-builder.md) which is central to the new ORM.
 The query builder makes it easy to build simple or complex queries including those that were previously very difficult in CakePHP like `HAVING`, `UNION` and sub-queries.